Lewis and Clark Village Office

 Missoula, Montana 59801

 Phone: (406) 552-3409

 The University of Montana follows all state and federal statutes.
 In accordance with state law, students under the age of 21 cannot consume or possess alcohol.
 Alcohol is not allowed in any public areas of the building or in rooms occupied by underage residents.
 Please keep in mind, most alcohol situations are brought to our attention because of disruptive behavior.
-This behavior is addressed through student conduct and may require Self Over Substances (SOS) educational programs or other educational sanctions.
-The cost of the Self Over Substance program is the responsibility of the student.
+This behavior is addressed through student conduct and may require the Behavioral Health Options (Options) educational programs or other educational sanctions.
+The cost of the Options program is the responsibility of the student.
 Alcohol violations carry with them the prospect of MIP and other criminal charges and more severe consequences dependent on the behavior displayed at the time of documentation.

 Drugs are prohibited in University housing at all times.
 The Residence Life staff is instructed to call the Office of Public Safety and let law enforcement take over a situation if drugs are suspected to be present.
 The University has strict policies regarding the illegal use and abuse of substances.
 Federal Student Financial Aid is immediately withdrawn if a student is criminally convicted of a drug crime.

 Although the State of Montana law permits the use, possession, and cultivation of medical marijuana, federal law prohibits use, possession, and/or cultivation in educational institutions and other recipients of federal funds.
 The use, possession, and/or cultivation of medical marijuana is therefore prohibited in University of Montana housing facilities on The University of Montana premises.
 Even if a student, faculty or staff member possess documentation for permitting the use, possession, and/or cultivation of medical marijuana, this activity cannot occur on University of Montana premises.